EU Startup Funding: How to Get Grants in the European Union?

 Horizon Europe

-Horizon Europe is the EU’s main startup funding program for research and innovation, with a focus on sustainability.
+Horizon Europe is the EU’s main startup funding program for research and innovation, with a focusing on addressing global challenges through collaborative projects in sectors like climate, health, and technology, with an emphasis on sustainability.

 EU Prize for Women Innovators